web3-storage/docs/docs/how-tos/query.md

-// replace with your own CID to see info about your uploads! const cid = 'bafybeifljln6rmvrdqu7xopiwk2bykwa25onxnvjsmlp3xdiii3opgg2gq' const status = await client.status(cid) if (status != null) {
+// replace with your own CID to see info about your uploads! const cid = 'bafybeifljln6rmvrdqu7xopiwk2bykwa25onxnvjsmlp3xdiii3opgg2gq' const status = await client.status(cid) console.log(status) if (status) {
-  console.log(status)
-}
+  // your code to do something fun with the status info here }
 ```

 ::: warning IMPORTANT
-**Remember to check for null!** If you ask for the status of a CID that Web3.Storage doesn't know about, the `status` method will return `undefined` instead of a status object.
-Make sure to check that a return value exists before trying to use it.
+**Remember to check the return value!** If you ask for the status of a CID that Web3.Storage doesn't know about, the `status` method will return `undefined` instead of a status object.
+Make sure to check that a return value exists before trying to use it, as we're doing above with the `if (status)` conditional statement.
 :::

 If the given CID is valid and has been uploaded to Web3.Storage, the `status` method will return an object that looks similar to this: